When Should You Fit a Non-Hierarchical Regression Model?

 Fitting the correct regression model can be as much of an art as it is a science.
 Consequently, there's not always a best model that everyone agrees on.
 This uncertainty carries over to hierarchical models because statisticians disagree on their importance.
 Some think that you should always fit a hierarchical model whereas others will say it's okay to leave out insignificant lower-order terms in specific cases.

-Beginning with Minitab 17, you have the flexibility to specify either a hierarchical or a non-hierarchical linear model for a variety analyses in regression, ANOVA, and designed experiments (DOE).
+With Minitab Statistical Software, you have the flexibility to specify either a hierarchical or a non-hierarchical linear model for a variety analyses in regression, ANOVA, and designed experiments (DOE).
 In the example above, if A*B is not statistically significant, why would you include it in the model?
 Or, perhaps you’ve specified a non-hierarchical model, have seen this dialog box, and you aren’t sure what to do?

 In this blog post, I’ll help you decide between fitting a hierarchical or a non-hierarchical regression model.